mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

 The "Lax" enforcement mode described in Section 5.3.7.1 of {{RFC6265bis}} allows a cookie to be sent along with cross-site requests if and only if they are top-level navigations with a "safe" HTTP method.
+Implementation experience shows that this is difficult to apply across the board, and it may be reasonable to temporarily carve out cases in which some cookies that rely on today's default behavior can continue to be delivered as the default is shifted to "Lax" enforcement.

-In certain cases it may be desirable for a cookie to be excluded from non-top-level cross-site requests, but to be sent with all top-level navigations regardless of HTTP request method.
+One such carveout, described in this section, accommodates certain cases in which it may be desirable for a cookie to be excluded from non-top-level cross-site requests, but to be sent with all top-level navigations regardless of HTTP request method.

 For example, a login flow may involve a cross-site top-level POST request to an endpoint which expects a cookie with login information.
 For such a cookie, "Lax" enforcement is not appropriate, as